 For detailed guidance on capital gains tax property calculations, our comprehensive guide covers all the scenarios you might face.

-Jointly Inherited Properties
+Multiple and Jointly Inherited Properties

 When multiple people inherit a property together, each person's share gets its own stepped-up basis.
 If you later buy out a co-inheritor, that becomes additional base cost for your increased share.